 (Pocket-lint) - Panasonic announced a new reference grade Ultra HD Blu-ray player, the DP-UB9000 which has a substantial chassis and a range of other technologies to ensure supreme audio and visual performance.
 It was announced in February and more recently we've had the chance to see and listen to it in action - although availability is still some way off.

 The new player is not only substantially build to reduce vibration and distortion, but it's packed full of technologies to get the most out of the latest generation of Blu-ray discs.

-The HCX (Hollywood Cinema Experience) processor leverages Panasonic's connections with Hollywood movie makers to ensure that visual processing delivers rich and full picture quality.
+The second-gen HCX (Hollywood Cinema Experience) processor leverages Panasonic's connections with Hollywood movie makers to ensure that visual processing delivers rich and full picture quality.